 At my appointment, I was asked to take two written tests.
 I thought they were both for anxiety.
 When the doctor reviewed the results of my tests with me, she said I had mild anxiety and severe depression.
 What?
 I was in shock; I didn’t go in there for depression, and I didn’t even realize I’d taken a test for it [sprinkle].

-Once I opened up about my struggles to my small group, they prayed over me [sprinkle].
-It was a struggle for me to pray myself; there were many times that all I could do was cry or express my frustration through an exhale or a groan.
+My small group prayed over me [sprinkle].
+I struggled to pray myself; there were many times that all I could do was cry or express my frustration through an exhale or a groan.
 I know that God could interpret those non-words for me [sprinkle], but it really helped to hear the words of others.
 And it was meaningful for those who were trying to help me [sprinkle].
 So often, I felt sad for no reason, and while talking with someone was helpful, I didn’t know what else they could do for me, except pray.
 So, I would ask for prayer often [sprinkle].

 In the midst of my anxiety and depression—one of the hardest things I’ve gone through—it wasn’t easy to see evidence of God.
-Yet now, a few years into my recovery, I look back on my story and I see so many sprinkles of God’s work in my life.
+I couldn’t see the sprinkles of God at the time.

 He gave me my manager, my doctor, and my friend.
 My diagnosis, my treatment options, and my medications.
 He provided my small group, many friends, and lots of prayer.
 And these all came at just the right time.